cbg-ethz/SCIPhI/README.md

 Executing

-`sciphi -o result --in cellNames.txt --cwm 3 --nmc 2 --ms 3 --lz 1 --seed 42 example.mpileup`
+`sciphi -o result --in cellNames.txt --seed 42 example.mpileup`

-will run SCIPhI using the cell names provided in *cellNames.txt* (same order as in the mpileup file), requires that at least three cells show the mutation (*cwm*) and at least two cells (*nmc*) have a alternative read count support of at least 3 (*ms*).
+will run SCIPhI using the cell names provided in *cellNames.txt* (same order as in the mpileup file).
 Note that *cellNames.txt* is a tab delimited file with the cell name in the first column and a cell type identifier in the second column.
 The cell type can be either *CT* (tumor cell), *CN* (control normal cell), or *BN* (control bulk normal).